Photorefractive Keratectomy Eye Surgery

 What Happens During PRK Eye Surgery?

-PRK eye surgery is done under topical anesthesia put directly into the eye and the procedure generally takes a maximum of about 10 minutes to do both eyes.
-During PRK, an eye surgeon uses a laser to reshape the cornea.
+PRK eye surgery is done under topical anesthesia put directly into the eye, and the procedure generally takes a maximum of about 10 minutes to do both eyes.
+The eye surgeon will carefully remove an area of surface epithelium, “skin,” to access the top layer of the cornea before the laser treatment.
+The eye surgeon then uses a laser to reshape the cornea to treat your prescription.
 This laser, which delivers a cool pulsing beam of ultraviolet light, is used on the surface of the cornea, not underneath a layer of the cornea, as in LASIK.

 What Should I Expect After PRK Eye Surgery?